Note 2 - Summary of Significant Accounting Policies

 Deferred financing costs represent fees paid in connection with obtaining bank and other long-term financing.
 The Company paid $612 thousand in financing costs in fiscal year 2021 and $961 financing costs during fiscal year 2020.
 The Company didpay any financing costs in fiscal year 2022.
 The Company amortizes deferred financing costs using a method that approximates the effective interest method over the term of the related financing.
 Amortization of deferred financing costs was $217 thousand in fiscal year 2022, $386 thousand in fiscal year 2021 and $346 thousand in fiscal year 2020 and is included in interest expense on the consolidated statements of operations.

 Revenues are derived principally from food and beverage sales.
 The Company does not rely on any major customers as a source of revenue.

-Additionally, certain of the Company’s operating leases contain clauses that provide additional contingent rent based on a percentage of sales greater than certain specified target amounts.
-The Company recognizes contingent rent expense prior to the achievement of the specified target that triggers the contingent rent, provided achievement of that target is considered probable.
+Additionally, certain of the Company’s operating leases contain clauses that require additional variable rent based on a percentage of sales greater than certain specified target amounts.
+The Company recognizes variable rent expense prior to the achievement of the specified target that triggers the variable rent, provided achievement of that target is considered probable.

 The Company maintains various policies for workers’ compensation, employee health, general liability and property damage.
 Pursuant to those policies, the Company is responsible for losses up to certain limits.
 The Company records liabilities for the estimated exposure for aggregate losses below those limits.
 The recorded liabilities are based on estimates of the ultimate costs to be incurred to settle known claims and claims incurred but not reported as of the balance sheet date.
 The estimated liabilities are not discounted and are based on a number of assumptions and factors, including historical trends, actuarial assumptions and economic conditions.
 Independent actuaries are used to develop estimates of the workers’ compensation, general and employee health care liabilities.